 When to send an invoice

-It’s best to send your invoice as soon as an order is filled or the work is done – especially if you do one-off projects and odd jobs.
+Some businesses send invoices every week or every two weeks.
+Some do it once a month.
+In fact, it's best to send your invoice as soon as an order is filled or the work is done – that way you don’t forget.

 You have options when it comes to getting an invoice into your customer’s hands.
-Let’s look at the pros and cons of post, email, online, and e-invoicing.
+Let’s look at the pros and cons of each.

 In the post

 Post can still be best for customers that overlook emailed invoices, or don’t use email at all.
-But compared to other methods, post is slow, less secure, and harder to get right (addresses often change).
+But compared to other methods, post is slow, less secure, more expensive, and harder to get right as addresses often change.

 Email addresses are easier to get right and the invoices arrive faster.
 Plus the invoice can’t really be lost.
 Just double-check you’re sending it to the right person or department.